soui-demo/SIpcDemo/readme.txt

 		FUN_HANDLER(Param_AddInt, OnAddInt)
 	FUN_END

 It's all.
-Wish it may be useful to you!
+Wish it be useful to you!

 2019.2.26